The Bambino cat is a mix between the Sphynx and Munchkin breeds.

 You might have changed your mind about what the perfect addition to your family will be.

 If you’re desperate for a hairless cat, it’s probably better to go with a Sphynx.
-Though far from the most healthy breed, they definitely have it better than Bambinos.
+Though far from the most healthy breed, this bald cat definitely has it better than Bambinos.

 If you’re interested in a small cat, but are put off by pseudoachondroplasia, you do have options.